frontiertower/towerbot/README.md

 ## 🧑‍💻 Local Development & Testing

-- Use `uvicorn app.main:app --reload` for hot-reloading during development.
+- Use `uv run uvicorn app.main:app --reload` for hot-reloading during development.
-- Update dependencies in `pyproject.toml` as needed.
+- Update dependencies in `pyproject.toml` as needed and run `uv sync` to install.
 - Write tests for new features (test framework coming soon).
 - Use Docker for consistent local environments: